GeekyPundit/Scholarly/Readme.md

 # Core Features

 ## Multilingual Academic Q&A
-- Ask any academic question in English, Hindi, Bengali, Odia, or mixed languages.
+Students can ask any academic question in English, Hindi, Bengali, Odia, or mixed languages.
-- Covers exam rules, form doubts, scholarship criteria, and general academic queries.
+- Covers exam rules, scholarship criteria, form-related doubts, deadlines, and general academic procedures.
+- Handles code-mixed queries (Hinglish, Benglish) and informal student phrasing.
-- Provides instant, accurate, student-friendly answers.
+- Provides instant, accurate, and easy-to-understand responses in the chosen language.

 ## OCR-Based Document Understanding
-- Upload forms, notices, guidelines, or PDFs.
+Students can upload forms, notices, guidelines, or PDFs.
-- Extracts text using OCR, identifies key instructions, and rewrites them in clea
+- Extracts text using OCR and identifies key instructions, required documents, deadlines, and important fields.
+- Cleans noisy scans, tables, and stamps to improve accuracy.
+- Converts complex documents into simplified summaries and bullet-point explanations.

+## Step-by-Step Academic Guidance
+Scholarly provides clear, sequential guidance for complex tasks such as exam registration, re-evaluation, scholarships, backlog forms, and migration/TC processes.
+- Generates task-specific workflows.
+- Uses conditional logic (“If this → then do this”) for clarity.
+- Reduces errors and confusion during form submission.

+## Automated Document Simplification
+Transforms formal academic documents into plain language.
+- Removes jargon and redundant text.
+- Highlights what the student must do, by when, and why.
+- Generates examples wherever necessary.

+## Unified Academic Knowledge Base
+A centralized library of academic rules and commonly asked questions.
+- Organized into categories for easy navigation.
+- Provides concise reference cards for quick understanding.
+- Ensures consistency and reliability of information.

+## Language-First Interface
+Designed to support vernacular-medium learners.
+- One-click language switching.
+- Consistent tone and clarity across languages.
+- Useful for rural and first-generation students.

+## Context-Aware Conversation
+Maintains context during interactions.
+- Remembers recent queries.
+- Tracks uploaded document details.
+- Provides follow-up responses without repeating information.

+## Integratable System
+Can be embedded into:
+- College websites
+- Student self-service kiosks
+- ERP and academic portals
+Using modular APIs for smooth institutional integration.

+---

+# User Workflow

+1. **Student initiates a query**
+   The student asks a question related to exams, scholarships, or forms.

+2. **AI chatbot interprets intent**
+   Scholarly detects the meaning of the query, identifies the student's need, and responds in their chosen language.

+3. **Student uploads documents (if required)**
+   For form-related queries, the student uploads the PDF or image.
+The AI analyzes the content using OCR.

+4. **Student receives a simplified explanation**
+   Scholarly converts the document or query response into a clear, simplified summary with examples.

+5. **AI generates step-by-step instructions**
+   Scholarly outlines exactly what the student must do next, including required documents, deadlines, and corrections.

+6. **Student follows a guided workflow**
+   The student proceeds through a structured, tailored workflow to complete their task correctly and confidently.

+---